You can also make sure that installation errors, antivirus software, or pending Windows updates aren't getting in the way. Here's how:

-To see a full list of your apps, select Start and scroll through the alphabetical list.
+- To see a list of your apps, select Start and scroll through the alphabetical list.
 Some apps are in folders within the app list—like Notepad, which is in the Windows Accessories folder.
-If you still can't find what you're looking for, try typing the name of the app or program (OneNote, in the following screenshot) into the search box on the taskbar.

-To pin your favorite apps to the Start menu or the taskbar, press and hold (or right-click) the app you want to pin.
-Select Pin to Start to add it to the Start menu, or select More > Pin to taskbar .
+- You can pin your favorite apps to the Start menu or to the taskbar.
+Select and hold (or right-click) the app you want to pin.
+Then select Pin to Start or More > Pin to taskbar .

 - To quickly find a specific app, type the name of the app in the search box on the task bar.

 If an app you downloaded didn't install correctly, it won't show up in the Start menu or when you search for it.